 CF03 (sand dunes).

 Do not use ‘RD01’ on the RLE1 form or sketch map.
-It is only relevant to your BPS application.
+It’s only relevant to your BPS application.

-For existing CS and ES agreements, the ‘Effective date of change’ (column D5 in Part D of the RLE1 form) should be 31 December 2018.
-For new CS agreements starting from 1 January 2019 onwards, the ‘Effective date of change’ is 31 December of the year before the agreement start date (that is, the day before).
+For CS and ES agreements with a start date before 1 January 2019, the ‘Effective date of change’ (column D5 in Part D of the RLE1 form) should be 31 December 2018.
+For CS agreements starting from 1 January 2019 onwards, the ‘Effective date of change’ is 31 December of the year before the agreement start date (that is, the day before).

 Table 1 lists the agri-environment options that normally mean the land is considered non-agricultural.
 It also provides some suggested non-agricultural land use codes to support the RLE1 form, however agreement holders must ensure they accurately declare all agricultural and non-agricultural areas and features within each land parcel.